pbayer/ProcessFlows.jl/README.md

 `PFlow.jl` is a [`Julia`](https://julialang.org) library, which allows to simulate the main physical characteristics of production systems and projects.
-You can find the main assumptions by `PFlow` in [03 Simulation of Production Systems](http://localhost:8888/notebooks/docs/notebooks/03%20Simulation%20of%20Production%20Systems.ipynb).
+You can find the main assumptions by `PFlow` in my notebook [03 Simulation of Production Systems](http://localhost:8888/notebooks/docs/notebooks/03%20Simulation%20of%20Production%20Systems.ipynb).

 `PFlow` takes a hybrid approach, generalizing only as much as needed and remaining true to physical characteristics as much as possible.
 So implementation can